 Conclusion: The Data Ethics Meta Narrative

-It is evident that the intelligent technologies’ data-intensive processes have legal implications for an individual’s privacy protection.
+It is evident that intelligent technologies’ data-intensive processes have legal implications for an individual’s privacy protection.
 But going beyond the immediate legal (and security) challenges, we should also look at what type of decisions we ask the systems to make for us and what influence they have on our control and empowerment as individuals today and tomorrow.
-One example might be the future implications of combining the many different data profiles that we are building through different services, with algorithmic decision making (what consequences does it have, for example, if data profiles on children created through intelligent toys, are combined with intelligent job matching and recruitment?).
-One of the most important data ethics questions we should ask of the intelligent technologies is the meta-narrative, which can generally be linked to the intelligent development of society: What story about ourselves as people and society in general, do we support withdata-driven intelligent development?
+One example might be the future implications of combining the many different data profiles that we are building through different services with algorithmic decision making (what consequences does it have, for example, if data profiles on children created through intelligent toys, are combined with intelligent job matching and recruitment?).
+One of the most important data ethics questions we should ask of the intelligent technologies is the meta-narrative, which can generally be linked to the intelligent development of society: What story about ourselves as people and society in general do we support with a data-driven intelligent development of our societies?
 Order, structure, control over nature, based on a logical analysis of information about the world is a societal project that has been pursued since The Enlightenment.
-We have now reached a fundamental point in human history, where we potentially, with intelligent technologies, can create order in and control the chaotic troves of big data that represent and increasingly also define our environment.
-There are many advantages but hidden in the inherentorder there will always be a risk for manipulation and control.
+We have now reached a fundamental point in human history, where we potentially, with intelligent technologies, can create order in and control the chaotic troves of big data that represent and increasingly also define our environment, including the ‘mess’ that human beings and their biology represent.
+There are many advantages but hidden in the inherent order there will always be a risk for manipulation and control.
 Take the imaginative playworld of children as an example, this may be an area, amongst many others, where data intelligence is not the most intelligent solution.

 And maybe Jeff should also be allowed to rest in peace?